Rokmaster Resources (CVE:RKR) Trading Down 25% – Here’s Why

 Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report)’s share price was down 25% on Saturday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 396,000 shares changed hands during mid-day trading, an increase of 182% from the average daily volume of 140,187 shares.
+(CVE:RKR – Get Free Report)’s stock price dropped 25% during mid-day trading on Friday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 396,000 shares traded hands during trading, an increase of 182% from the average daily volume of 140,187 shares.
 The stock had previously closed at C$0.02.

 About Rokmaster Resources